Defects liability period and retentions

 The defects liability notice will signal to a contractor that it is time to give their final payment claim.

-The party holding retention monies must release them according to the building contract unless they have a reasonable excuse.
+he party holding retention amounts or other security must release them according to the building contract unless they have a reasonable excuse.

-A maximum penalty of 200 penalty units or one year’s imprisonment may apply for failing to release a retention amount as required.
+A maximum penalty of 200 penalty units or one year’s imprisonment may apply for failing to release a retention amount or security as required.

-If you have not been paid your retention amounts, there are a number of dispute resolution options to consider.
+If you have not been paid your retention amounts or had your security released, there are a number of dispute resolution options to consider.